Embracing New Beginnings in September

 Family Life: Embracing Chaos and Connection in September

-Away from the microphone, life at home has been full too.
-Over the summer we’ve been building a shepherd’s hut in the garden for our daughter and granddaughter.
-On top of that, our son Ben - who had been living in Taunton - moved back to Frome in August.
-I feel very blessed that now all five of our children are living close by.
-Of course, "blessed" is one word for it - "chaotic" might be another.
-With everyone popping in and out, there’s rarely a quiet moment, but we wouldn’t have it any other way.
-And perhaps that’s what September is really about - not just sharpening new pencils, wobbling through Pilates, or building shepherd’s huts, but embracing fresh starts in whatever form they arrive.
+Away from the microphone, life at home has been bustling.
+Over the summer, we built a shepherd’s hut in the garden for our daughter and granddaughter.
+Additionally, our son Ben, who had been living in Taunton, moved back to Frome in August.
+I feel incredibly blessed that all five of our children are now living nearby.
+"Blessed" is one way to describe it—"chaotic" might be another.
+With everyone popping in and out, there’s rarely a quiet moment.
+Yet, we wouldn’t have it any other way.
+Perhaps that’s what September is truly about: not just sharpening new pencils, wobbling through Pilates, or building shepherd’s huts, but embracing fresh starts in whatever form they take.

 Where Can I Listen to the When in Frome Podcast?

-And if you’ve got a story, an idea, or a local legend you think we should feature in a future episode, do please get in touch!
-Especially if they’ve got a tunnel under their house or an alpaca in their garden.
+If you have a story, an idea, or a local legend you think we should feature in a future episode, please get in touch!
+Especially if they have a tunnel under their house or an alpaca in their garden.
 You know, the usual Frome stuff.